 I would suggest the solution is relatively straightforward: Aung San Suu Kyi must speak as the nation’s political leader and stand up for the secular rule of law, social order, and democratic pluralism.
 She must show “Buddhist nationalists” what democracy in action looks like and unbind Myanmar politics from the perverse brand of political Buddhism that has evolved in the country.
 She must also begin the process of getting the military under the control of civilian institutions, a lack which has blossomed countless armed insurgent groups undermining the development of civil forms of political dissent since the country’s inception.
 It is time to cease the tack of meeting political dissent with armed force.
 If there is criminal violence associated with the political process, the police and a functioning judicial system are the legitimate ways to address that in a democracy.

-None of this requires a confrontational approach be taken; that any group be shamed or concede defeat.
-Rather, they are principles that simply need to be articulated as consistent with democacry in a country that has no experience in this regard.
-Myanmar citizens need a civics lesson and Suu Kyi is just the person who could have claimed the political and moral authority to have imparted the first lesson.
-I grant, it requires intestinal fortitude given the political, religious, and ethnic cleavages that have plagued Myanmar society for decades.
-However, having spent years in confinement to win democracy for her countrymen gives Suu Kyi the legitimacy and the right to tell them what democracy actually looks like.
+None of this requires a confrontational approach; that any group be shamed or concede defeat.
+Rather, they are principles that simply need to be articulated as consistent with democracy in a country with no experience in this regard.
+Myanmar citizens need a civics lesson and Suu Kyi is just the person who could have claimed the political and moral authority to impart the first lesson.
+It does require intestinal fortitude given the political, religious, and ethnic cleavages that have plagued Myanmar for decades.
+However, having spent years in confinement to win democracy for her countrymen, Suu Kyi has the legitimacy and the right to assert what fighting for democracy actually looks like.
 They may not like what they hear, but they didn’t spend decades in confinement to win the privilege.